Terms of Service

 7. Why does my bill have a late charge on it? - Section 12.3 & 12.2 & 12.6

 All invoices must be fully paid on time.
 Any adjustments for over-billing or under-billing will only be made on the invoice following discovery of the error.
-Where accounts are delivered by hand they must be paid on delivery, if by mail within 21 days of the date of the invoice, and if by fax or electronic mail within 24 hours.
+All accounts are due within 21 days of issue.
 Whether or not a customer receives the invoice, the amount for that month is due and late charges are applied when payment is overdue.

 8. What do I do when I don’t receive a power bill? - Section 12.3

 Accounts are due as noted in Item 7.
 If you do not receive a bill for some reason, to avoid late payment charges, use your NTPC account number to check your invoice amount online, or call 1-800-661-0855 to find out what you owe, and pay the amount as soon as possible.

 9. How do I get my security deposit back? - Section 5.9 & 5.10

 Security deposits are held by NTPC and earn interest at the bank’s daily interest savings rate at the end of each month.
 Security deposits may be applied to the customer’s account after one year of good credit history, or when the customer cancels service.

 10. Why did I receive a disconnect notice? - Section 16.3

 If your monthly invoice is not paid within 28 days of the invoice date, NTPC may issue a 48-hour notice of disconnection.
 If accounts are not paid within that 48- hour period, service will be disconnected.
 Service may only be reconnected once all arrears, a new security deposit and any interest/fees are paid in full.
 As an alternative, in winter, NTPC may install a device to limit the amount of power delivered to the residence or business.